fugu-chop/launch_school/rb101_programming_foundations/lesson_4/lesson_4_notes.md

 KeyError: key not found: "c"
 ```
 ### Conversion
-We can convert between strings and arrays using a number of library methods.
+We can convert between strings and arrays using a number of Core API methods.

 `String#chars` returns an __array__ of individual characters.
 ```